 Drawing a pixel on a canvas

 With the WASM module up and running, I could go ahead and add an HTML canvas.
-Web Assembly doesn’t have direct access to the DOM API, including the Canvas API, so my WASM code draws on the canvas by setting pixel colour values in an array, which is then mapped onto the canvas using
+Web Assembly doesn’t have direct access to the DOM API, including the Canvas API, so my WASM code determines what should appear on the canvas by setting pixel colour values in an array, which is then drawn onto the canvas using

 Here’s the previous WAT file, modified to import the memory into the module and set a single pixel to a sort of dark plum colour.
 This has an RGBA value of#880088ff, which in WASM’s little-endian format is the number 0xff880088.
 (I like to think of it as an “ABGR” value!)

 There are three instructions in the above code.
 The first puts the address of the memory location on to the stack.
 The second puts the pixel data value on the stack, and the third reads the previous two values off the stack and stores the value in memory.

 ImageData constructor, as in the following example: